The Application Process

 You cannot turn 20 during the current calendar year.
 If you are 19 now and going to be 20 by the end of the year, you are ineligible.

 If you are not a U.S. citizen, you may apply to the national chair for a waiver and provide written authorization from ISAF for an exemption under Regulation 24.5.4.
-Waiver requests must be received by March 1 – no exceptions.
+Waiver requests must be received by March 1.

-4) Review your past year’s performance (March 15, last year to March 15, this year) and find out how you finished in the listed regattas.
+4) Review your past year’s performance and find out how you finished in the listed regattas.
 You aren’t expected to have attended any of these, but if you have, you are required to include your results.

 a)You can easily find out about events that you’ve attended if they’ve been scored by Regatta Network by going to My US Sailing.
 Log in with your membership number and password and you will see a link for My Race Results.